-- (a) Separate Kitchen and Bathroom.
-All ADUs shall contain a separate kitchen and bathroom independent of the primary residence. - (b) Location.
+(a) Separate Kitchen and Bathroom.
+All ADUs shall contain a separate kitchen and bathroom independent of the primary residence.

+- (b) Location.
 Detached ADUs shall be separated from the primary dwelling and any accessory structures by a minimum of 3 feet. - (c) Height.
-An attached ADU or detached ADU shall not exceed 16 feet in height.
-The height may be increased following submittal of an application for and approval of a discretionary ADU Exception Permit application per Section 18.42.063 - (d) Bedrooms.
+An attached ADU or detached ADU shall not exceed the following heights.
+The height may be increased following submittal of an application for an approval of a discretionary ADU Exception Permit application per Section 18.42.065(c). - (1) A height of 16 feet for a detached ADU unit on a lot with an existing or proposed single-family or multifamily dwelling unit. - (2) A height of 18 feet for a detached ADU unit on a lot with an existing or proposed single-family or multifamily dwelling unit that is within one-half of one mile walking distance of a major transit stop or a high-quality transit corridor, as those terms are defined in Section 21155 of the Public Resources Code.
+The Town shall also allow an additional two feet in height to accommodate a roof pitch on the ADU that is aligned with the roof pitch of the primary dwelling unit. - (3) A height of 18 feet for a detached ADU unit on a lot with an existing or proposed multifamily, multistory dwelling. - (4) A height of 25 feet or the height limitation in the zoning ordinance that applies to the primary dwelling, whichever is lower, for an attached ADU, not to exceed two stories. - (5) The Town Council may grant an ADU size increase to 1,200 square feet per Section 18.42.065 and Section 18.42.080 of this Chapter. - (d) Bedrooms.
 All ADUs are limited to a maximum of two bedrooms. - (e) Size.
 ADUs shall be subject to the size limitations set forth in Table 1.